tirth-davra/peoplo-connect-separate-app/DATACHANNEL_MIGRATION_GUIDE.md

 ## Migration Strategy

-### Phase 1: DataChannel Primary (Current Implementation)
+### Phase 1: DataChannel Only (Current Implementation)
-- ✅ Send input events via DataChannel when available
+- ✅ Send input events via DataChannel only
-- ✅ WebSocket serves as fallback only when DataChannel is not ready
+- ✅ WebSocket fallback removed for cleaner implementation
-- ✅ DataChannel is the primary method for input events
+- ✅ DataChannel is the exclusive method for input events
-- ✅ No breaking changes to existing functionality
+- ✅ Optimized for maximum performance

 ### Phase 2: Full Migration (Future)
 - Switch to DataChannel-only for input events